wouterbulten/api-sdk/README.md

 See our [products list](docs/available-products.md) for an overview of all the tests you can access.
 More products will be added in the future.

+Features:

+- Integrate tests on your own website
+- White label (colors and logo) available
+- Users do not leave your website
+- Easy to use and install
+- Javascript SDK available
+- PDF and HTML versions of test reports

 ## Getting started

 The recommended way to access the 123test API is by utilizing our client side Javascript library.
 See the [Javascript Documentation](docs/js) for more information and code examples.